 Some seek help with addiction treatment and treatment of withdrawal symptoms is managed with professional medical advice.
 Every national institute that deals with health must deal with addiction.
 Some people are suffering and have experienced memory loss due to the drugs they used.
 Professionals have training from a national institute that gives them the skills needed to help.
 There are a growing number of support groups for alcohol addiction and substance abuse problems.

 Because alcohol affects the central nervous system, there are dangerous consequences when combining alcohol with prescription medications.
 Mixing alcohol with opioid painkillers (as well as other drugs) is on the rise and causing problems.
-American addiction centers are concerned about the combination of oxycodone and alcohol in society and effects it is having.
+Addiction centers are concerned about the combination of oxycodone and alcohol in society and the effect it is having.

 Drug Abuse and the Emergence of Oxycontin

-The popularity of the drug today, and an increase in opioid overdose has raised concerns.
+The popularity of the drug today, and an increase in opioid overdose have raised concerns.
 Local treatment facilities are seeing a growing number of individuals seeking substance abuse treatment from drugs.
-In peer reviewed studies, and a growing opioid overdose epidemic caused trustworthy health information to be released about the dangers of these opioid painkillers.
+In peer-reviewed studies, and a growing opioid overdose epidemic caused trustworthy health information to be released about the dangers of these opioid painkillers.
 Mixing oxycontin with alcohol greatly increases the risk of slow breathing and heart rate eventually causing death, even in low doses.